 Class encapsulating the context of an individual merge during execution of a p4 resolve command.
-Passed to P4.run resolve().
+Passed to P4.run_resolve().

-Attribute Description your name Returns the name of "your" file in the merge. (file in workspace) their name Returns the name of "their" file in the merge. (file in the depot)
+Attribute Description your name Returns the name of "your" file in the merge. (file in workspace) their name Returns the name of "their" file in the merge. (file in the depot) base name Returns the name of "base" file in the merge. (file in the depot) your path Returns the path of "your" file in the merge. (file in workspace) their path Returns the path of "their" file in the merge. (temporary file on workstation into which their_name has been loaded) base path Returns the path of the base file in the merge. (temporary file on workstation into which base_name has been loaded)

-Attribute Description base name Returns the name of "base" file in the merge. (file in the depot) your path Returns the path of "your" file in the merge. (file in workspace) their path Returns the path of "their" file in the merge. (temporary file on workstation into which their_name has been loaded) base path Returns the path of the base file in the merge. (temporary file on workstation into which base_name has been loaded) result path Returns the path to the merge result. (temporary file on workstation into which the automatic merge performed by the server has been loaded) merge hint run If the environment variable P4MERGE is defined, run it and return a boolean based on merge() the return value of that program.
+Attribute Description result path Returns the path to the merge result. (temporary file on workstation into which the automatic merge performed by the server has been loaded) merge hint Returns hint from server as to how user might best resolve merge.